 The Spy Who Came in from the Cold: My Verdict

 One of the great classics of spy literature.
 John le Carré is a giant literary figure.
 For most writers, this would be their masterpiece, but for le Carré it’s just one superb work amongst many.
-Smiley’s People, The Little Drummer Girl and The Constant Gardener, for example, are great novels too, and many people regard Tinker, Tailor, Soldier, Spy as John le Carré’s best work.
+Smiley’s People, The Little Drummer Girl and The Constant Gardener, for example, are great novels too, and many people, including me, regard Tinker Tailor Soldier Spy as John le Carré’s best work.

 The Spy Who Came in from the Cold: The Movie